-So it is with no surprise but with great excitment that the Global Editors Network is organising the second edition of the Data Journalism Unconference, a FREE, invitation only event, on 23 May 2017 at the BBC Old Broadcasting House in London, UK.
+So it is with no surprise but with great excitment that the Global Editors Network organised the second edition of the Data Journalism Unconference, a FREE, invitation only event, on 23 May 2017 at the BBC Old Broadcasting House in London, UK.

-Organised in partnership with BBC News, with support from Google and Chartbeat, the event will gather around 60 participants from the five continents.
-We will learn from our experience of last year and build a top quality event, with some incredible guests coming from all over the world.
-It is a unique and exclusive opportunity to exchange ideas on how teams, techniques and models vary from one country to the other, with the ultimate goal to initiate fruitful international collaborations.
+Organised in partnership with BBC News, with support from Google and Chartbeat, the event gathered around 45 participants from 16 countries, representing the five continents.
+We learned from our experience of last year and built a top quality event, with some incredible guests coming from all over the world.
+It was a unique and exclusive opportunity to exchange ideas on how teams, techniques and models vary from one country to the other, with the ultimate goal to initiate fruitful international collaborations.

-On the day before and after the unconference (22 and 24 May 2017), the Global Editors Network will organise Study Tours in four of the most famous data journalism newsrooms in London (list still to be confirmed).
-These study tours will be exclusively open to guests of the unconference.
+On the day before and after the unconference (22 and 24 May 2017), the Global Editors Network organised Study Tours in four of the most famous data journalism newsrooms in London (the FT, The Guardian, Google and the BBC).
+These study tours were exclusively open to guests of the unconference.

-The goal of this unconference is to give to the audience the keys of the debate through sessions and presentations that are short and engaging.
+The goal of this unconference was to give to the audience the keys of the debate through sessions and presentations that are short and engaging.

-We’re dropping the format of a traditional conference and creating a creative space for peer-to-peer learning where everybody’s voice is heard.
-Fishbowl discussions, human spectrograms, rapid case studies, workshops and group talks – all of this will be included.
-The content, however, will be decided by the participants.
-Every participant is given the chance to actively take part in the day’s sessions and to shape the agenda of the unconference.
-Facilitators will be present to help the day go smoothly.
+We dropped the format of a traditional conference and created a creative space for peer-to-peer learning where everybody’s voice was heard.
+Fishbowl discussions, human spectrograms, rapid case studies, workshops and group talks – all of this were included.
+The content was decided by the participants.
+Every participant was given the chance to actively take part in the day’s sessions and to shape the agenda of the unconference.
+Facilitators were present to help the day go smoothly.